aradhana9/github_workflow_test/README.md

               ]
             }
 ```
-It depends on successful completion of "prepare-matrix" and uses a matrix strategy for parallel execution based on values obtained from output of "prepare-matrix" job.
+It depends on successful completion of "prepare-matrix" and uses a matrix strategy for parallel execution based on values obtained from output of **"prepare-matrix" **job.
 After matrix preparation, slack-github-action send notification to a slack channel.
-The value of SLACK_BOT_TOKEN is stored as a secret in github repository.
+The value of **SLACK_BOT_TOKEN** is stored as a secret in github repository.

 Slack Notification is generated like below:

 ![Slack Notification](./BW_slack_notif.png)

+**3.  notify-on-error** This job will create slack notification in case of failure.

 ```yml
  notify-on-error:
     runs-on: ubuntu-latest